LAW ENFORCEMENT FAQ

 No, but it must be completed before HTC's Law Enforcement program can sign off for the POST licensing exam.
 Certification does not have to be current.

-Proof is Minnesota EMS Regulatory Board official certification.
-This card can be an E-Card.
+Proof can be an official college transcript, or Minnesota EMS Regulatory Board official certification card or E-Card.
 You can also provide official proof of EMT or Paramedic training.

 How and when will I know if I have been accepted into HTC's Professional Peace Officer Education Program?